 Camilleri and Velasquez, both of whom were wearing seatbelts at the time of the car crash, were sitting in their patrol vehicle to monitor traffic using a radar gun to detect traffic violations on Christmas Eve.

-Our Los Angeles motor vehicle accident attorneys at Law Offices of Howard Craig Kornberg explain that there is a sharp increase in DUI accidents involving drunk and marijuana-impaired drivers during the holidays.
+Our Los Angeles motor vehicle accident attorneys at Law Offices of Howard Kornberg explain that there is a sharp increase in DUI accidents involving drunk and marijuana-impaired drivers during the holidays.

 Fact: over 140 DUI arrests occur across the U.S. each day in the period from mid-December to early January.